ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 the termination of the Connection are signaled using ConnectionError instead (see {{termination}}).

+The ReceiveError event passes an optional associated messageContext.
+This may indicate that a Message that was being partially received previously, but had not completed, encountered and error and will not be completed.

-## Receive Metadata
+## Message Receive Context {#receive-context}

-Each messageContext may also contain metadata from protocols in the Protocol Stack; which metadata is available is Protocol Stack dependent.
+Each Received Message Context may contain metadata from protocols in the Protocol Stack; which metadata is available is Protocol Stack dependent.
 The following metadata values are supported: